ronan-s1/Music-Visualization-Project/README.md

 |Eoin O'Toole Carrick | C20310571 |

 # Description of the assignment
+In this assignment we have 4 visualisations using java processing.
+Each section was made by a different person in the group.
+Our visualisations respond to the amplitude of the music and frequency by changing colours, sizes of shapes and so on.
+To extract audio from an mp3 file, we used the audio minum library.

 # Instructions
+- run the main.java file in the C20391216 folder.
+- space bar is to pause/unpause audio.
+- You can switch through the visualisations using the 1, 2, 3 and 4 keys.
+- Note that visualisations switch automatically at certain parts of the song which suits that particular visualisation best.

 # How it works

 # What I am most proud of in the assignment